 Acorda completed a Phase 1 clinical trial of GGF2 in heart failure patients in late 2012.
 The trial was designed to study safety and tolerability in a single ascending dose of GGF2 in people with heart failure who were already on optimized regimens of currently available cardiovascular therapies.
 Several exploratory measures of efficacy were also included in the trial protocol.
 Data from the trial were presented at the American College of Cardiology 62nd Annual Scientific Session in March 2013.

-Heart Failure Heart failure is a chronic, progressive condition in which the heart muscle is unable to pump enough blood to meet the body’s need for oxygen.
+Heart failure is a chronic, progressive condition in which the heart muscle is unable to pump enough blood to meet the body’s need for oxygen.
 Heart failure is most commonly the result of damage to the heart, caused by coronary artery disease or from added stress to the heart from other health conditions, such as diabetes or high blood pressure.
 Approximately 5.1 million people in the U.S. have heart failure.
 The Centers for Disease Control (CDC) reports that about half of people who develop heart failure will die within 5 years of their diagnosis.

 GGF2 may offer a unique heart failure therapeutic option, as existing medications aim to compensate for the heart’s diminished blood pumping ability, but do not directly restore heart muscle function.
 GGF2 acts at the level of the muscle cells, or cardiomyocytes, and may be able to restore cardiomyocyte functions that are impaired in heart failure, which might improve the heart’s ability to contract.
-Preclinical studies have found that GGF2 improves contractile function and may also protect the heart structure from acute and chronic stressors.
+Preclinical studies have found that GGF2 improved contractile function and possibly protected the heart structure from acute and chronic stressors.

-In preclinical studies, GGF2 has been shown to partially protect the brain from the consequences of stroke and enhance recovery of sensorimotor function with a wide treatment time window of several days.
-Preclinical studies have also shown improvements in function following damage to peripheral nerves.
-In a preclinical model that simulates nerve damage that occurs with surgical prostatectomy, GGF2 was shown to protect nerves and restore erectile function.
+In preclinical studies, GGF2 has been found to partially protect the brain from the consequences of stroke and enhance recovery of sensorimotor function with a wide treatment time window of several days.
+Preclinical studies have also found improvements in function following damage to peripheral nerves.
+In a preclinical model that simulates nerve damage that occurs with surgical prostatectomy, GGF2 was found to protect nerves and restore erectile function.